vroomy/httpserve/README.md

 HTTPServe is a simple and lightweight HTTP framework.
 It's intended to make HTTP controller setup fast and easy.

 ## Features
-- Parameter routing (powered by [httprouter](https://github.com/julienschmidt/httprouter))
+- Parameter and non-restrictive routing
-- Middleware
+- Middleware support
 - Simple TLS configuration (http2 by default)

 ## Usage